Education in Colombia: Elementary school

 Elementary school comprises 5 years of formal education.
 Children usually enroll into grade 1, at age five.
 The net primary enrollment (percentage of relevant age-group) attending elementary school (primaria) in 2001 totaled 89.5 percent.
-In some rural areas, teachers are poorly qualified and drop rates are high.
+In some rural areas, teachers are poorly qualified and dropout rates are high.
 In urban areas, on the other hand, teachers are generally well prepared and knowledgeable of their profession.

 Colombia developed the method of teaching known as Escuela Nueva or “New School.”
 The method transforms the conventional learning paradigm where the teacher is the only one talking and conveying information in a classroom.
 The idea is that students are placed in the center of the learning process in rural communities.
 Decades after the model was first developed in 1975, Escuela Nueva has received support — including financial — from the Colombian government, Unesco, and The World Bank, and was implemented into a national educational policy in Colombia in the late 1980s.
 By 1988, Unesco declared that Colombia was the only country in Latin America and the Caribbean where rural schools outperformed urban schools because of the Escuela Nueva method.
 Between 2007 and 2009, the program taught 700,000 children in Colombia, and the model is now implemented in 20,000 schools across the country.
 Escuela Nueva has now expanded internationally to 17 countries, including Brazil, the Philippines and India, benefiting more than five million children.

 Secondary school

 Secondary and fourth education is divided in basic secondary (grades 6 to 9) and mid secondary (grades 10 and 11).
 The upper-secondary education (usually beginning at the age of 15 or 16) offers many different "tracks", which all lead to their own "Bachiller" after a curriculum of two years.
-Out of the usual academic curriculum (Bachillerato Académico), the students can follow one of the following technical tracks (Bachillerato en Tecnología o Aplicado): Industrial track (Bachillerato Industrial), Commercial track (Bachillerato Comercial), Pedagogical Track (Bachillerato Pedagógico), Agricultural Track (Bachillerato Agropecuario), social promotion track (Bachillerato de Promoción Social).
+Out of the usual academic curriculum (Bachillerato Académico), the students can follow one of the following technical tracks (Bachillerato en Tecnología o Applicado): Industrial track (Bachillerato Industrial), Commercial track (Bachillerato Comercial), Pedagogical Track (Bachillerato Pedagógico), Agricultural Track (Bachillerato Agropecuario), social promotion track (Bachillerato de Promoción Social).

 The "Bachiller" is required to continue into academic or professional higher Education.
 Nonetheless, technical and professional institutions of higher Education can also welcome students with a "qualification in Arts and business".
 This qualification is granted by the SENA after a two-year curriculum.